-- (c) While such transaction data is available, Subpostmasters can search for, identify, organise and analyse data by means of wide range of reports, including a transaction log report which identifies each and every transaction undertaken in the relevant branch in the entire period.
-This report can be focused in a variety of ways if desired, including by reference to date ranges, transaction types, stock items, value ranges and even particular users or terminals - (d) Thus, [in addition to the paper records available in branches] [SEE COMMENT ON SUB-PARA (1) ABOVE], Horizon provides Subpostmasters with powerful tools for searching, checking and reviewing all aspects of the transactions undertaken in the branches for which they were responsible.
+- introduction of Horizon Online, were converted into electronic documents accessible through Horizon. - (c) On the introduction of Horizon, transaction data was freely available to Subpostmasters for 42 days from the date of the relevant transaction.
+Since the introduction of Horizon Online, such data has been freely available for 62 days. - (d) While such transaction data is available, Subpostmasters can search for, identify, organise and analyse data by means of wide range of reports, including a transaction log report which identifies each and every transaction undertaken in the relevant branch in the entire period.
+This report can be focused in a variety of ways if desired, including by reference to date ranges, transaction types, stock items, value ranges and even particular users or terminals - (e) Thus, in addition to the paper records available in branches, Horizon provides Subpostmasters with powerful tools for searching, checking and reviewing all aspects of the transactions undertaken in the branches for which they were responsible.